 Students have the right to appeal their suspension of financial aid if they have mitigating circumstances that prevented them from making SAP.
 Mitigating circumstances may include a death in the family, a severe injury or illness to the student or other special circumstances.
 The appeal must explain why he/she failed to make Satisfactory Academic Progress, documentation to support this circumstance, and what has changed that will allow him/her to make satisfactory progress at the next evaluation.
-The appeal form may be obtained by emailing the Financial Aid Office at finaidws@okwu.edu or by calling 918-335-6282.
+If a student has both Financial Aid and Academic suspension, only one appeal is necessary for both offices and may be submitted to the student's Academic Advisor.
+If the student has only a Financial Aid suspension, the student may email the appeal to financialaid@okwu.edu.